bglarkin/efficient_intercepts/README.md

 In this analysis, data from the 2016 ranch wide survey are used.
 An interactive graphic of the 2016 data can be viewed on the MPG Ranch [Livemap](https://livemap.mpgranch.com/flora?center=46.701042376591104&center=-113.98378260433674&layers=flora&timelineBounds=1455759297&timelineBounds=1479513936&zoom=13).

 Our existing survey [protocol](https://docs.google.com/document/d/16XrPWP4kLGzU5aZmp7F0rF4aNdhWfNzuXJqCp_ShbMY/edit?usp=sharing) will likely be revised as a result of this analysis.

+This project was started on a Google Colaboratory [Notebook](https://colab.research.google.com/drive/1pm-39QOTpfvI5zGb4KtJzOggfWwCnky9?usp=sharing), but was moved to speed up processing, allow production of a report in Markdown, and to improve readability for readers who are not familiar with Colaboratory functions.
+Users who wish to execute functions on the Colaboratory Notebook must have API keys to access data from the Google Cloud.